tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ```

 ### Enable/disable audio downstream
 This API is used to enable/disable audio downstream.
-If the playback device is enabled, audio data of other users in the room will be played back.
-If it is not enabled, it remains silent.
-To enable/disable a playback device, see API EnableAudioPlayDevice.
+If the playback device is already enabled, it will play audio data from other members of the room.
+If not, it remains mute.
+Use the API EnableAudioPlayDevice to enable and disable the playback device.

 #### Function prototype